ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_bsd.rst

 .. code-block:: text

   shell> pkg info | grep python
-  python-3.8_3,2                 "meta-port" for the default version of Python interpreter python3-3_3                    Meta-port for the Python interpreter 3.x python38-3.8.12_1              Interpreted object-oriented programming language
+  python-3.11_3,2                "meta-port" for the default version of Python interpreter python3-3_4                    Meta-port for the Python interpreter 3.x python311-3.11.10              Interpreted object-oriented programming language

 and the following executables and links

 .. code-block:: text

-  shell> ll /usr/local/bin/ | grep python
-  lrwxr-xr-x  1 root  wheel       7 Jan 24 08:30 python@ -> python3
+  shell> ls -l /usr/local/bin/ | grep python lrwxr-xr-x  1 root wheel       7 Nov  1 18:55 python -> python3
-  lrwxr-xr-x  1 root  wheel      14 Jan 24 08:30 python-config@ -> python3-config
+  lrwxr-xr-x  1 root wheel      14 Nov  1 18:55 python-config -> python3-config
-  lrwxr-xr-x  1 root  wheel       9 Jan 24 08:29 python3@ -> python3.8
+  lrwxr-xr-x  1 root wheel      10 Oct 31 11:40 python3 -> python3.11
-  lrwxr-xr-x  1 root  wheel      16 Jan 24 08:29 python3-config@ -> python3.8-config
+  lrwxr-xr-x  1 root wheel      17 Oct 31 11:40 python3-config -> python3.11-config
-  -r-xr-xr-x  1 root  wheel    5248 Jan 13 01:12 python3.8*
+  -r-xr-xr-x  1 root wheel    4744 Oct 31 11:14 python3.11
-  -r-xr-xr-x  1 root  wheel    3153 Jan 13 01:12 python3.8-config*
+  -r-xr-xr-x  1 root wheel    3113 Oct 31 11:14 python3.11-config

 INTERPRETER_PYTHON_FALLBACK
 """""""""""""""""""""""""""

 Since version 2.8 Ansible provides a useful variable ``ansible_interpreter_python_fallback`` to specify a list of paths to search for Python.
 See :ref:`INTERPRETER_PYTHON_FALLBACK`.
 This list will be searched and the first item found will be used.
-For example, the configuration below would make the installation of the meta-ports in the previous section redundant, that is, if you don't install the Python meta ports the first two items in the list will be skipped and ``/usr/local/bin/python3.8`` will be discovered.
+For example, the configuration below would make the installation of the meta-ports in the previous section redundant, that is, if you don't install the Python meta ports the first two items in the list will be skipped and ``/usr/local/bin/python3.11`` will be discovered.

 .. code-block:: ini

-  ansible_interpreter_python_fallback=['/usr/local/bin/python', '/usr/local/bin/python3', '/usr/local/bin/python3.8']
+  ansible_interpreter_python_fallback=['/usr/local/bin/python', '/usr/local/bin/python3', '/usr/local/bin/python3.11']

 You can use this variable, prolonged by the lower versions of Python, and put it, for example, into the ``group_vars/all``.
 Then, override it for specific groups in ``group_vars/{group1, group2, ...}`` and for specific hosts in ``host_vars/{host1, host2, ...}`` if needed.
 See :ref:`ansible_variable_precedence`.